Oompa Loompa, doom-pa-dee-do, J.W. Sexton High School has got a musical for you. The theater department presented Willy Wonka Junior March 22-24.

 Willy Wonka Junior follows the family of Charlie Bucket and four other golden ticket winners into the chocolate factory.

-The cast consisted of 17 ambitious students ranging from 7th to 12th grade.
+The cast consists of 17 ambitious students ranging from 7th to 12th grade.
 The lead role, Willy Wonka was played by sophomore Emoni Richardson.
-She says it was her first musical ever and she was very nervous.
+She says it was her first musical ever, and she was very nervous.

 Family members from the cast and supporters of the theater department came to support the production’s opening night.

 Betty Berry, the grandmother of Bre’Anna Nixon who was cast as Veruca Salt, has been to a previous production.

 “I thought they did really well for high school,” Berry said.
 “The singing was really good.
 Several of the kids in the production are a part of the choir.”

 Keeping the art programs alive is a challenge, especially when funding is an issue.
 Theater productions are self-funded programs without a district budget.
 While other schools have elaborate sets and costumes, this play was staged with what they were given or already had.